kkd1215/Image-caption-generator/README.md

 So, to make our image caption generator model, we will be merging these architectures.
 It is also called a __CNN-RNN model__.

-CNN is used for extracting features from the image.
-We will use the pre-trained model Xception.
+__CNN__ is used for extracting features from the image.
+We will use the pre-trained model __Xception.

+    Xception is a convolutional neural network that is 71 layers deep.
+You can load a pretrained version of the network trained on more than a million images from the ImageNet database.
+The pretrained network can classify images into 1000 object categories, such as keyboard, mouse, pencil, and many animals.
+As a result, the network has learned rich feature representations for a wide range of images

-LSTM will use the information from CNN to help generate a description of the image.
+__LSTM__ will use the information from CNN to help generate a description of the image.

+# Data Cleaning

+We will define 5 functions:

+__load_doc( filename )__ – For loading the document file and reading the contents inside the file into a string.

+__all_img_captions( filename )__ – This function will create a descriptions dictionary that maps images with a list of 5 captions.

+__cleaning_text( descriptions)__ – This function takes all descriptions and performs data cleaning.
+This is an important step when we work with textual data, according to our goal, we decide what type of cleaning we want to perform on the text.
+In our case, we will be removing punctuations, converting all text to lowercase and removing words that contain numbers.

+__text_vocabulary( descriptions )__ – This is a simple function that will separate all the unique words and create the vocabulary from all the descriptions.

+__save_descriptions( descriptions, filename )__ – This function will create a list of all the descriptions that have been preprocessed and store them into a file.
+We will create a descriptions.txt file to store all the captions.